On this page:

 How students master Scrap Cat

 The student will continue to work on Scrap Cat until the skills in the exercise are mastered.
 Then, the exercise is closed.
-To learn more see About completing a program.
+To learn more see Completing a component.

 Tip: For a complete list of content used in the exercise, check the teacher manual (